List of Teenage Mutant Ninja Turtles characters: Dimension X

 Dimension X is a parallel dimension that has various adaptions in each media appearance:

 In the 1987 series, Dimension X is the home of several characters, most notably Krang, one of the series' main antagonists.
 Krang typically uses the Dimensional Portal located inside the Technodrome for transportation between Dimension X and Earth, although other portals and means of travel are occasionally seen.
 It is depicted as a hostile, war-torn galaxy with foreboding landscapes and many fierce monsters.
-Although it is also home to many peaceful species such as the Neutrinos.
-Its known locations are Balarophon, Dimension X Penitentiary, the Neutrino Homeworld, and Serot.

 In the Archie Comics, Dimension X is a spiral galaxy in which numerous inhabited (or habitable) worlds are located.
 It was originally governed by theocrats, banishing all warlords.
 Later, there is a conflict between the Imperial Aerwyl Fleet and the Nova Squadron.
-Its known location are the Eden Worlds, Hirobyl, Huanu, Morbus, Palmadise, and Stump Asteroid.

-In the IDW Comics, Dimension X is depicted as a warzone controlled by Krang where the Utroms, the Triceratons, and the Neutrinos are fighting for their planets.
-Its known locations are Aerwyl, the Astraea Asteroid Belt, Balaraphon, Morbus, Neutrino, Totus, and Utrominom.
+In the IDW Comics, Dimension X is a warzone controlled by Krang where the Utroms, the Triceratons, and the Neutrinos are fighting for their planets.

 In the 2012 Teenage Mutant Ninja Turtles TV series, Dimension X is the home dimension of the Kraang and the Utrom.
 The water of Dimension X contains hydrocarbon that can melt anything from Earth.
 Time moves faster in Dimension X, with Leatherhead spending decades there within the period of a year passing on Earth.
 Dimension X is also home to the Triceratons and has served as the battleground for a war between them and the Kraang.

 Dimension X was featured, unnamed, in the 2016 sequel film to the 2014 film.
 The filmmakers first expressed interest in featuring the Dimension X in the sequel in 2014.
 In the film, Shredder is transported from a police convoy to the Technodrome in Dimension X in which he agrees to help Krang conquer Earth.
-The Technodrome is later transported to Earth in the film's climax, though the Turtles manage to return it to Dimension X. The film never shows Dimension X's exterior as the only scene taking place there is inside the Technodrome, while it appears off-screen in the climax.